narze/second-brain/_narzeLIVE twitch devlog.md

  - [ ] Twitch bot
    - [ ] Command rate limit (5-10 seconds per command) use redis
    - [ ] vitest
+   - [ ] !farm when on live gets more than not live

 ## 2022-04-04
 - Deploy new streamie version to home-cluster